 UNLOCK YOUR THROUGHPUT

-was developed over 15 years ago by investor Doug Crisman and Value Prop CEO, Jose Palomino.
-As a result of their collaboration, RTA has been used with owner-led companies in a wide range of industries over the last 15+ years – providing business owners with a unique and holistic view of their organizations and how revenue “flows” through their businesses.
+The concept of Revenue Throughput was developed over 15 years ago by investor Doug Crisman and Value Prop CEO, Jose Palomino.
+As a result of their collaboration, Revenue Throughput has provided hundreds of business owners with a holistic view of how revenue “flows” through their businesses.

 through·put | \ ˈthrü-ˌpu̇t \

 - the amount of something (such as material, data, etc.) that passes through a machine or system.